katmakuri/coffee-shop-recipes/hot-beverages/white-mocha.md

 ### Step 6

-- Top with whipped cream.
+- Top with whipped cream and choclate shavings